DePaul University > About > Administration > Robert Janis

 In the past 30 years, Janis has managed in excess of $850 million in campus improvement projects.
 Major projects include the construction of University Center, the Richardson Library, DePaul Center, the McGowan Environmental, Chemistry and Biological Science Centers, the Ray Meyer Fitness and Recreation Center, the Athletic Center, Centennial Hall, two major parking decks, the west campus residential complex, Arts & Letters Hall, the DePaul Museum, Cacciatore Stadium, The Theatre School and many large renovation projects across the campuses.
 At present, Janis is coordinating the design of the School of Music project, and is overseeing the design of the Events Center as DePaul's owner representative.

 Janis has been promoted regularly, becoming an architectural technician (1978), assistant manager (1979), building manager (1982), construction/planning manager (1983), director for Physical Plant (1984), and associate vice president for Facility Operations (1991).
 His exemplary service led the university to present him with the Spirit of DePaul Award for Lifetime Service in 2001.

-Janis earned a bachelor's degree from DePaul's School for New Learning in 1982 and a master's degree in interdisciplinary studies from the university's College of Liberal Arts and Social Sciences in 1986.
+Janis earned a bachelor's degree from DePaul's School of Continuing and Professional Studies in 1982 and a master's degree in interdisciplinary studies from the university's College of Liberal Arts and Social Sciences in 1986.

-Outside of DePaul, Janis has supported the Daughters of Charity and Little Sisters of the Poor for many years, including by consulting on building operations and assisting in the coordination of capital project work.
+Outside of DePaul, Janis has supported the Daughters of Charity and Little Sisters of the Poor for many years, consulting on building operations and assisting in the coordination of capital project work.